samantha-bothwell/ShinyAppTutorial/README.md

 The first tab we're creating is a heatmap of the number of breweries.
 We'll do this with the `plot_usmap` function.
 Due to the difference in ways `plot_usmap` is called for US level vs state level, we'll need to generate two scenarios with an `if-else` block.
 On the US level, the plot uses a variable named `state` representing the two character state initials to place values on the map.
 On the state level, the plot uses a variable named `fips` representing the 5 number fips code that identifies state and county.

+Note that the state selected in the app is referenced with `input$state_choice`.

 ``` r
     # Brewery Density Map Plot
     output$plot1 <- renderPlot({